Airbus logo

 Define the next-generation single-aisle platform

-Airbus is maturing the engine, wing, battery, materials and systems choices that could support a next-generation single-aisle aircraft with 20-30% better fuel efficiency and 100% SAF capability.
+Airbus is maturing the engine, wing, battery, materials and systems choices that could support a next-generation single-aisle aircraft with 20-30% better fuel efficiency and 100% SAF capability, targeting service entry in the second half of the 2030s.

 Second half of the 2030s